w3c/mediasession/explainer.md

 ### The `MediaPositionState` dictionary

-The MediaPositionState dictionary can contain the current playback position and duration.
-To set the position for a `MediaSession`, the page should call `setPositionState` with a `MediaPositionState` dictionary.
+The `MediaPositionState` dictionary can contain the current playback position and duration.
+To set the position for a `MediaSession`, the page should call `setPositionState` with a `MediaPositionState` dictionary:

-A `MediaPositionState` dictionary can contain position information such as the and album art.
-To set the metadata for a `MediaSession`, the page should create a `MediaMetadata` object and assign it to a `MediaSession` object:

 ```javascript
 navigator.mediaSession.setPositionState({